 1982 (Age 29)

-- Small Ashram buildings – Dhyana mandiram with first floor as Amma’s resting room and Vedanta Vidyalayam constructed, funded by Neal Rosner.
+- Small Ashram buildings – Dhyana mandiram with the first floor as Amma’s resting room and Vedanta Vidyalayam constructed, funded by Neal Rosner.

-- September 1982 – Soumya (From Australia, later Swamini Krishnamritaprana) meets Amma and becomes permanent resident of Ashram.
+- September 1982 – Soumya (From Australia, later Swamini Krishnamritaprana) meets Amma and becomes a permanent resident of Ashram.

 - November 1982 – Amma makes her first visit to Thiruvannamalai with Neal and other residents and devotees.
 Amma sings bhajans in Ramanashramam.
 Sri Ramana Maharshi’s disciple Kunju Swamy meets Amma and receives her love in abundance.
-Amma undertakes Giri Valam (Circumambulation of Arunachala Hill) in divine trance.
+Amma undertakes Giri Valam (Circumambulation of Arunachala Hill) in a divine trance.

 1983 (Age 30)

-- Ottur Unni Nambudiripad, a great Bhagavatam exponent and a sanskrit scholar meets Amma for the first time.
+- Ottur Unni Nambudiripad, a great Bhagavatam exponent and a Sanskrit scholar meets Amma for the first time.
 He was an ardent devotee of Sri Krishna and Saradadevi/ Ramakrishna Paramahamsa.

-- Amma’s family shifts to a new house and the Idamannel House (Amma’s ancestral house/ birth place) becomes the ashram.
+- Amma’s family shifts to a new house and the Idamannel House (Amma’s ancestral house/ birthplace) becomes the ashram.